 6) Avoid technical jargons

 Most of the customers may not be tech savvy as you are.
-Hence try to avoid using too much technical terms in your reply whenever possible and explain things in simple plain English.
+Hence try to avoid using too many technical terms in your reply whenever possible and explain things in simple plain English.
 Majority of the technical terms used in web hosting support varies with hosting control panels and it can be quite confusing even to an experienced developer or website owner.

-For example: Disk quota -a technical term can also be called as disk space limit which is more understandable by a non technical person.
+For example Disk quota -a technical term can also be called as disk space limit which is more understandable by a nontechnical person.

-7) Avoid using too much canned responses
+7) Avoid using too much-canned responses

 Most of the customers become nervous when they face an issue with their websites/products and needs help and hence they contact you.
 And they would like to interact with a person instead of seeing some canned responses from you.
 So, instead of simply sending out canned responses, respond in such way that customer will feel that you have understood his issue and is going to do everything you can to solve the issue.